-Keelung City occupies an area of 132.76 km2 (51.26 ml2) and is separated from the neighboring county by mountains.
-The northern part of Keelung faces the ocean and is a major deep water harbor since early times.
-In 2016, Keelung had a population of 371,880.
+Keelung City covers a total area of approx 133 km2 (51 ml2) and is separated from the neighboring county by mountains.
+The city's northern part faces the ocean and is marked by its large deep-water harbor.
+The population is over 370,000.

-The Ghost Festival of Keelung City is one of the oldest in Taiwan.
-It dates back to 1851 following bitter clashes between rivaling clans, claiming many lives prior to mediators stepped in.
-The Keelung Ghost Festival is a reflection of the rich cultural history of Taiwan, much alive today.
+The Ghost Festival held here annually is one of the oldest in Taiwan.
+It dates back to 1851 following bitter clashes between rivaling clans.
+The festival is a reflection of Taiwan's rich cultural history.

 A major tourist attraction is Bisha Fishing Port.
-Taiwan's 2nd largest port, Port of Keelung, is located in the city.
-Port of Keelung serves for destinations to Xiamen, Okinawa and Matsu Islands.
+Port Keelung is in the harbour located right in the city.
+The port serves mainly the cargo and passenger shipping traffic to Xiamen China, also to the Japanese islands Okinawa and Matsu.

 Highlights: Taipei, Buddhist shrines, National Palace Museum